 2001- 1996 Share & Unite

-The purpose of International CyberFair is for youth, their schools, and their local communities to use the Internet to share resources, establish partnerships, and work together to accomplish common goals.
+The purpose of International CyberFair is for youth, their schools, and their local communities to use digital media to share resources, establish partnerships, and work together to accomplish common goals.
 We believe that involving youth in educational outreach projects will foster worldwide friendships and unite communities.

 The Global Community - We are linked to the world!

 Every nation wants their children to learn the skills they need to succeed both in the world of today and in all the tomorrows that follow.
 We want safe and strong communities in which citizens can live and learn together.
 We want our youth to be responsible "global citizens" who appreciate and respect the diversity of the world around them.
 Communication technologies can foster positive and productive interaction among local and distant groups.

 Youth participating in International CyberFair learn what it means to be part of a community... both locally and globally.
 They work with groups of young people located around the world, each group showcasing their local community online.
 Youth act as "Student Ambassadors," working with local leaders, local artists, local business, and the rest of their community to show the world what is special about *their* place.

 As examples, youth can meet local artists and musicians, interview them, tape their music, photograph their art, and show the world their cultural heritage.
 Or, youth can work with their local chamber of commerce, farmers, or local business leaders, to show the world the things they make, grow and build.